 To help you craft your lesson plans, I’ve broken the day down into various activities, listed supplies, or prep the grown-up will need to do, and provided the developmental area it encompasses.
 So all you have to do is gather and teach!

 Of course, every family and child has their own schedule, and each child is different, so there are no times on here.
 Just follow your child’s lead and interest level.
 The only activity that needs a specific time is physical activity.
-Pre-schoolers need two hours of active play each day.
+Pre-schoolers need two hours of active play each day, which is why learning through play may be an effective teaching method to explore.

 Enhance your little one’s speech and language skills with Speech Blubs App